 People that suffer from Insomnia have difficulty falling asleep or staying asleep and often stay up for large periods of the night and early mornings.
 Suffering from fatigue and sleepiness during the day can be frustrating for many sufferers.

 This can be caused by many things such as travelling large distances and suffering from jet lag, to stressing about your life circumstances.
 If this lasts longer than three days a week for three months or longer it’s considered chronic insomnia, at which point it’s best to speak to your doctor on how to move forward with curing it.
-Leaving it to go away on it’s own can only exacerbate the problem, leading to even more problems at work or at home.
+Leaving it to go away on it’s own can only exacerbate the problem, leading to even more problems at work or at home, which is why more and more people are turning to delta 8 THC gummies to help them wind down and get a restful night.

 A few points to try out to help deal with insomnia would be to make sure you keep regular sleeping hours as to not interrupt your sleeping cycle.
 Exercise regularly along with cutting down on caffeine, as this will transfer into your sleep quality, giving you restless sleeps.
-Try to have a winding down period before deciding to go to bed so your body can prepare to rest.
+Try to have a winding down period before deciding to go to bed so your body can prepare to rest, and consider using red kratom to manage any pain, and to support sleep.

 Restless Leg Syndrome